Humphrey, Duke of Gloucester: Diplomatic and military career

-During Henry V's campaigns in France, Humphrey gained a reputation as a successful commander.
+During the campaign, Humphrey gained a reputation as a commander.
 His knowledge of siege warfare, gained from his classical studies, contributed to the fall of Honfleur.
-During the Battle of Agincourt Humphrey was wounded; as he fell, the king sheltered him, and withstood a determined assault from French knights.
-For his services, Humphrey was granted offices including Constable of Dover, Warden of the Cinque Ports on 27 November, and King's Lieutenant.
+During the Battle of Agincourt Humphrey was wounded; as he fell, the king sheltered him and withstood a determined assault from French knights.
+For his services, Humphrey was granted offices including Constable of Dover, Warden of the Cinque Ports on 27 November and King's Lieutenant.
 His tenure in government was peaceful and successful.
 This period commenced with Emperor Sigismund's peace mission, the only visit of a medieval emperor to England.
 According to Holinshed's Chronicles, Humphrey was the principal actor in a symbolic ceremony.
 He welcomed the emperor on the shoreline with a sword in his hand, "extorting" from Sigismund the renunciation of his prerogatives of dominion over the king of England before allowing him to land on the evening of 1 May 1416.
 The Treaty of "eternal friendship" signed at Canterbury on 15 August served only to anticipate renewed hostility from France.

-Upon the death of his brother in 1422, Humphrey became Lord Protector to his young nephew Henry VI.
+Upon the death of his brother in 1422, Humphrey became Lord Protector to his young nephew Henry VI, then a baby.
 He also claimed the right to the regency of England following the death of his elder brother, John, Duke of Bedford, in 1435.
-Humphrey's claims were strongly contested by the lords of the king's council, and in particular his half-uncle, Cardinal Henry Beaufort.
+Humphrey's claims were strongly contested by the lords of the king's council and in particular his half-uncle, Cardinal Henry Beaufort.
 Henry V's will, rediscovered at Eton College in 1978, actually supported Humphrey's claims.
 In 1436 Philip, Duke of Burgundy, attacked Calais.
 Duke Humphrey was appointed garrison commander.
 The Flemings assaulted from the landward but the English resistance was stubborn.
 Humphrey marched the army to Baillieul, taking the English to safety; he threatened St. Omer before sailing home.

 Humphrey was consistently popular with the citizens of London and the Commons.
 He also had a widespread reputation as a patron of learning and the arts.
 His popularity with the people and his ability to keep the peace earned him the appointment of Chief Justice of South Wales.
-However, his unpopular marriage to Eleanor Cobham became ammunition for his enemies.
-Eleanor was arrested and tried for sorcery and heresy in 1441, and Humphrey retired from public life.
-He himself was arrested on a charge of treason on 20 February 1447.
-He died at Bury St Edmunds in Suffolk three days later, and was buried at St Albans Abbey, adjacent to St Alban's shrine.
-At the time, some suspected that he had been poisoned, though it is more probable that he died of a stroke.
+His unpopular marriage to Eleanor Cobham became ammunition for his enemies.
+Eleanor was arrested and tried for sorcery and heresy in 1441 and Humphrey retired from public life.
+He was arrested on a charge of treason on 20 February 1447 and died at Bury St Edmunds in Suffolk three days later.
+He was buried at St Albans Abbey, adjacent to St Alban's shrine.
+Some suspected that he had been poisoned, though it is more probable that he died of a stroke.

+In each subsequent year, a petition was made to Parliament to rehabilitate 'Good Duke Humphrey', and by the end of the century his reputation had been restored.